Jewish country club

-Jewish country clubs are country clubs whose members are predominantly Jewish, having been excluded from other elite social clubs during periods of rising anti-Semitism in the late 19th and early 20th centuries.
-As a result, many major cities across the United States have at least one Jewish country club and, in cities with larger Jewish populations, often more than one, founded by wealthy Jews in that era.
+Jewish country clubs are country clubs in the United States and other Western countries whose membership is predominantly Jewish.
+They emerged in the 19th and 20th centuries as a response to widespread antisemitic exclusion from other elite social clubs.
+The practice was a form of racial segregation.
+Consequently, many major American cities have at least one country club of Jewish origin, and in places with larger Jewish communities, several such clubs were established by affluent Jewish individuals of the period.

-Although Jews, along with other ethnic and religious minorities, continue to be excluded from some country clubs, informal policies excluding Jews began to wane starting in the 1960s.
-By the 1990s, and in the wake of the 1990 PGA Championship, even more clubs opened up their membership to Jews, African Americans, and others.
-With more options for wealthy Jews, many Jewish country clubs saw declining membership and failed; others lost their Jewish character and developed a more diverse membership base.
-Nevertheless, many Jewish country clubs retain their identity and still exist in major cities across the U.S; however, in the Philadelphia area, for example, all but one of the existing clubs no longer affiliate with the Jewish Federation, once seen as an important piece of their Jewish identity by raising funds for charity.
+Although Jews, along with other ethnic and religious minorities, continue to face exclusion from certain country clubs, formal restrictions on Jewish membership began to diminish during the 1970s to 1980s.
+By the 1990s, particularly following the 1990 PGA Championship, more clubs began admitting Jews, African Americans, and other minority groups.
+As a result of increased integration and greater choice for affluent Jews, many Jewish country clubs experienced declining membership, with some closing entirely and others evolving into more diverse institutions.

+Nevertheless, some clubs, while de jure open to all, may de facto continue to exclude individuals of Jewish heritage through pretexts or subtle forms of discrimination.
+As a result, Jewish country clubs have retained a distinct identity and continue to exist in major cities across the United States.
+In the Philadelphia area, however, all but one of the remaining clubs have ceased their affiliation with the Jewish Federation, which was once regarded as a key element of their Jewish character through its role in charitable fundraising.

 Origins

 Many country clubs in the United States were established around the same time that immigration to the country, including of Jews, began to rise sharply.
-As anti-Semitism increased, Jews—even Jews who once had access to elite WASP social societies—were blackballed from joining clubs.
+As antisemitism increased during the early 20th century, Jews, even Jews who once had access to elite White Anglo-Saxon Protestant (WASP) social societies, were blackballed from joining clubs.
 By the early 20th century, most cities with meaningful Jewish populations had formed country clubs, and by 1928, there were 34 Jewish social and country clubs in the greater New York area, though many Jews still saw the inability to join non-Jewish social organizations as an impediment to assimilating and Americanizing.

 Despite having been born of discrimination, Jewish country clubs often discriminated within the Jewish population.
-In the early years of the 20th century, membership at some clubs was restricted to German Jews, though as populations grew and intermarried, Russian and Polish Jews were also accepted.
+In the early years of the 20th century, membership at some clubs was restricted to American and German Jews, though as populations grew and intermarried, Eastern European Jewry such as Russian and Polish Jews were also accepted.